systematic-magic/AgingPubMed/research_papers_html.rst

 		:wtonbl:`Abbreviations` - optional - [title case, in white on blue background]

-		:wtonbl:`Author Contributions` - mandatory - [title case, in white on blue background] (let Olga or Elena know in your corrections email if missing - do not email authors)
+		:wtonbl:`Author Contributions` - mandatory - [title case, in white on blue background] - (let Olga or Elena know in your corrections email if missing - do not email authors about it)

 		:wtonbl:`Acknowledgments` - optional - [title case, in white on blue background]